 Words are vital but we can communicate in so many ways.
-Hands-on, creative play can give us additional ways to slow down and explore what's going on.
+Hands-on^, creative play can give us additional ways to slow down and explore what's going on.

-I often suggest starting with drawing, using felts and pompoms, LEGO or objects in a sand tray as these ways to represent what's gong on are usually accessible and comfortable.
+I often suggest starting with drawing, using felts and pompoms, LEGO or objects in a sand tray (see image below) as these ways to represent what's gong on are usually accessible and comfortable.
 Other possibilities include writing and poetry, playing with toys, postural and movement experiments and larger scale enactments that involve moving chairs, cushions etc around the therapy room.

 Talking and creating

 What we do depends on your preferences and needs, so in some sessions talking will be enough.
 This video may give you a sense of how creative play can be an enriching and empowering part of counselling.

 ^ Please note that you need to either wash your hands or use antibacterial gel before touching any creative resources used by other people.
 See Learning from COVID.